Bianca-Pasat/MOI/docs/source/integration.rst

 Functionality
 -------------

-MCIA utilizes mathematical techniques such as covariance analysis, optimization, and dimensionality reduction to integrate diverse omics datasets.
+MCIA utilizes techniques such as covariance analysis, optimization, and dimensionality reduction to integrate diverse omics datasets.
 It starts by centering and scaling data, then identifies shared patterns through joint covariance analysis.
-Through optimization, it determines coefficients for each feature, quantifying their contribution to shared structures.
-The method constructs latent variables or components, representing these shared patterns.
+Through optimization, it determines coefficients for each feature, quantifying their contribution to the shared structures.
+The method constructs latent variables (or components), representing these shared patterns.
 If needed, dimensionality reduction is applied for a more concise interpretation.
-This comprehensive mathematical approach allows MCIA to effectively capture commonalities and distinctions in multi-omics data, offering insights into complex biological relationships.
+This comprehensive approach allows MCIA to effectively capture commonalities and distinctions in multi-omics data, offering insights into complex biological relationships.

-Additionally, we offer the possibility of funtional integration of data to cover scenarios in which MCIA cannot be applied.
+Additionally, we offer the possibility of functional integration of data to cover scenarios in which MCIA cannot be applied.
 Namely, we offer